Częstochowa pogrom (1902)

-Częstochowa pogrom refers to an anti-Semitic disturbance that occurred on August 11, 1902, in the town of Chenstokhov, Russian Partition under Nicholas II (modern Częstochowa, Poland).
+Częstochowa pogrom refers to an antisemitic disturbance that occurred on August 11, 1902, in the town of Chenstokhov, Russian Partition under Nicholas II (modern Częstochowa, Poland).
 According to an official Russian report by the Tsarist Governor of the Piotrków Governorate (residing at the 85 km distance), the said pogrom started after an altercation between a Jewish shopkeeper and a Catholic woman.

 Polish version of the events

 However, Polish historical research does not corroborate Russian claims.
 No Jews died in the disturbance.
 The fight at the marketplace between a Jewish man and an ethnic Pole, both suspected of illegal activities, was instigated by the soldiers of the Imperial Russian Army.
 Almost instantly, the conflict turned into a mass protest against the Russian occupation.
 Two people were killed.
 The riot escalated.
 The Tsarists Cossacks bludgeoned the president of the Jewish council Henryk Markusfeld and attacked the Jewish neighbourhood, raping young women, looting, and destroying property.
 It was the first such event in Częstochowa's history.

 There were 12,000 Jewish people in Częstochowa at the turn of the century, about 29% of the population.
 Notably, the relations between Jews and Poles in the town were good.
 "Products of Jewish goldsmiths – wrote Father Jan Związek – adorned not only the synagogue interiors, but also some Catholic churches."
 However, bloody anti-Russian disturbances began in Częstochowa already in May 1894 in which 2,200 workers participated.
 The relations with the occupational forces reached its lowest point in 1905 when many striking workers were killed by the Russians, many others arrested, and sent to Siberia.